aimenux/ObserverDemo/README.md

 Here are 6 different implementations of observer design pattern.
 Each implementation is illustrated through an example.
-Each example contains two projects : a library and a console application.
+Each example contains 2 projects : a class library and a console application.
+Our use case consists of notifing observers of any change in subject state property.

 **Technical requirements** : VS 17, .NET 4.6.1

 ## Example1
-> classical, language independent (do not use language-specific concepts) subject is aware of observers (maintains a collection of observers and iterate over them in order to call update operation) observer is aware of subject (maintains a reference on observer that will be used when update method is called)
+Basic implementation, language independent (do not use language-specific concepts) Subject is aware of observers (maintains a collection of observers and iterate over them in order to call update operation) Observer is aware of subject (maintains a reference on observer that will be used when update method is called)

 ## Example2
 ## Example3